ericmckaycrafts/www.legapi.com/src/about.md

 layout: page
 eleventyNavigation:
   key: main
-  title: About # as it will appear in the nav
+  title: Approche # as it will appear in the nav
   order: 2 # order to display in the nav
 seo:
   title: About Us # overrides 'title' above on both Page and META